 10-STEP GUIDE TO BUYING A SECONDHAND HOUSE IN IRELAND

 1. Booking Deposit

 Once you have paid your booking deposit you will need to give your conveyancing solicitor’s name to the auctioneer in order that they may instruct the solicitors for the vendor (Seller) to forward us the Contracts for Sale and vouching documentation.

 2. Loan Approval

 In the meantime, you should be attending to the matter of Loan Approval and you will need to instruct your Mortgage Broker / Lender of the full purchase price, the property address, and your Solicitor details in order that they issue the complete letter of offer of loan approval (i.e. not loan approval in principle).
 The Bank will generally conduct now a valuation of the property before the loan offer issues.

 3. Planning Issues

 It is important at this time that you make enquiries as to the planning in the area and the likely future development of the locality.

-The best way to find out this information is to enquire personally with the Planning Department of the Local Authority offices to inspect the planning file and ascertain the development plan, the zoning of the area and any planning application in the local area which may affect the property.
+The best way to find out this information is to enquire personally with the Planning Department of the Local Authority offices to inspect the planning file and ascertain the development plan, the zoning of the area, and any planning application in the local area that may affect the property.